Rosemount, County Westmeath: Music industry

 Rosemount has a recording studio called Grouse Lodge where musicians such as Paddy Casey, Morrissey, Muse, Snow Patrol, Bloc Party, REM, Shirley Bassey, Stereophonics, The Thrills, Westlife and the Manic Street Preachers have recorded.
-Rosemount and Grouse Lodge appeared on the US entertainment show Access Hollywood in November 2006, featuring an on-site interview with Michael Jackson who spent five months there recording a new album.
+Rosemount and Grouse Lodge appeared on the American entertainment show Access Hollywood in November 2006, featuring an on-site interview with Michael Jackson who spent five months there recording a new album.